akanieski/blog/content/post/azure-devops-and-teams-integration-behind-corporate-proxy.md

 The App Tier servers of Azure Devops have several main components, two of which are the "Background Job Agent" and the "Web Services".
 Each of these are .NET based applications and as such can be configure much the same as any .NET application.
-Details on this configuration can be foudn [here](https://docs.microsoft.com/en-us/dotnet/framework/configure-apps/file-schema/network/defaultproxy-element-network-settings).
+Details on this configuration can be found [here](https://docs.microsoft.com/en-us/dotnet/framework/configure-apps/file-schema/network/defaultproxy-element-network-settings).

 In your Azure DevOps Server installation path you will find two configuration files that will need to be updated.
 First, lets update the `Web Services` component with it's configuration located at `C:\Program Files\Azure DevOps Server 2020\Application Tier\Web Services\web.config`.